deviserplatform/docs/guide/deviser-admin/index.md

 > ```

 ## Form
-Deviser admin provides `FormBuilder` API to build a admin form.
-A form can be built for an admin grid or it can be build independent of an admin grid i.e standalone admin form.
+Deviser admin provides a `FormBuilder` API to build an admin form.
+An admin form can be built for an admin grid or fit can be build independent of an admin grid i.e standalone admin form.

 ## Fields
-In a form, basic fields can be added by `AddField()` method.
-Similarly, a key field can be added by `AddKeyField()` method.
-Both methods accept a lambda expression to select a field.
+In a form, fields can be added in a new line by `AddField(e => e.FieldName)` method.
+Similarly, the method `AddInlineField(e => e.FieldName)` is used to add a filed in the same line.
+A key field can be added by `AddKeyField(e => e.Id)` method.
+All those methods accept a lambda expression to select a field.

+For example, following code snipet will added a key field Id and a text field name.
 ```cs
 modelBuilder.FormBuilder
     .AddKeyField(c => c.Id)